 Why is diarrhea a leading killer of children less than five years old in the developing world?
-It doesn’t have to be, especially if these children can get a rotavirus vaccine.
+It doesn’t have to be, especially if these children have access to rotavirus vaccines.

-Lasting changeToday, nearly every child in the world, rich or poor, is at risk of rotavirus infection—but an overwhelming majority of rotavirus-related deaths occur in the developing world.
-By accelerating the development of promising new vaccine candidates, PATH and our partners are striving to right these imbalances, providing children in poor countries with options for protection that are already readily available to children in wealthier ones.
+Nearly every child in the world, rich or poor, is at risk of rotavirus infection, but an overwhelming majority of rotavirus-related deaths still occur in developing countries.
+By putting rotavirus and rotavirus vaccines in the spotlight, finding solutions to make existing vaccines more effective and accessible, and accelerating new vaccines, PATH and our partners are striving to right these imbalances, providing lifesaving protection to all children—no matter where they live.